- Share your observations

-Marsh Blazing Star (Liatris spicata), a State Special Concern plant, is found in moist, sandy calcareous prairies.
+Marsh Blazing Star (Liatris spicata), a Wisconsin Special Concern plant, is found in moist, sandy calcareous prairies.
 Blooming occurs late July through early August; fruiting occurs throughout August.
 The optimal identification period for this species is early August through early September.

 Synonyms: Lacinaria spicata, Serratula spicata

 - Distinguishing characteristics: Heads strictly sessile, 5 to 14 flowers per head.

 - Flower characteristics: Inflorescence elongate, dense and resembling a spike in form, 5 to 14 pink-purple flowers per head; corolla smooth within, 7 to 11 mm long including the 2 to 3 mm lobes.

 - Fruit characteristics: Cypselae (achene surrounded by calyx sheath) 4 to 6 mm long; pappus with barbellate hairs.

 - Leaf characteristics: Numerous, linear or nearly so; lowest leaves 10 to 40 cm long by 2 to 20 mm wide, becoming reduced upward.